Activism and politics

 Gandhi in Britain campaigning for independence

-The end of World War I began a new phase in the anti-colonial struggle.
-The 1919 Amritsar massacre and the repression that followed shattered Indian faith in British justice and any hope for change.
+The end of World War One began a new phase in the anti-colonial struggle.
+The 1919 Amritsar massacre (also known as the Jallianwala Bagh massacre), and the repression that followed, shattered Indian faith in British justice and any hope for change.
 Under the leadership of Gandhi, the Indian campaign for freedom was transformed into a mass movement.
 Indians abandoned cooperation, and large-scale civil disobedience campaigns took place.
-This led to Britain calling a series of round table conferences on the future status of India.
+This led to Britain calling the Round Table Conferences, a series of three sessions held in 1930–32 on the future status of British government in India.

 In 1931, Gandhi attended the Second Round Table Conference in London.
 Having studied law in London in the 1890s, he had subsequently practiced as a lawyer in South Africa where he supported the Indian community’s struggle for basic rights.
 His legal training and experience proved an asset in the Conference negotiations.
-Gandhi was treated like a celebrity and met many of Britain’s political and social elite, as illustrated in the photograph and cartoon shown here.
+Gandhi was treated like a celebrity and met many of Britain’s political and social elite, as illustrated by photographs, cartoons, films and other media from the time.

-The conference was a failure, but Gandhi captured the public imagination and was mobbed by enthusiastic crowds in Britain, particularly in the East End of London and by mill workers in Lancashire.
+The sessions achieved little in the way of real political reform in India, but Gandhi captured the public imagination and was mobbed by enthusiastic crowds in Britain, particularly in the East End of London and by mill workers in Lancashire.
 He also met with actor Charlie Chaplin.
 Gandhi was not simply a political leader and a staunch campaigner against colonialism.
-He preached Satyagraha, a movement of non-violent civil disobedience, which he used as a tool against the British in his bid for Indian freedom.
+He preached Satyagraha, a movement of non-violent civil disobedience, which he used as a tool against the British Empire in his bid for Indian freedom.
 Today, many all over the world still practice Gandhi’s strategy in their struggles.

 Indian Workers’ Association